International Flavors & Fragrances' (IFF) CEO Andreas Fibig on Q1 2020 Results - Earnings Call Transcript

 Rustom Jilla

 Good morning.
-John its Rustom, let me take that.
+John it’s Rustom, let me take that.
 No, we have still had sales decline even as we go through and look at that area.
-Its Fine Fragrance and Food Services that we really see.
+It's Fine Fragrance and Food Services that we really see.
 But let me just step back for a second.
 From March onwards know as the COVID-19 pandemic spread globally, we had locked downs, changes in customer order patterns.
 We are fortunate that most of our revenue comes from the package food and beverage categories, as well as hygiene and disinfection, right.
 So we have continued strength there.

 I mean the part that you're referring to is that the part that we're not immune is the category is most exposed to retail end markets where stores closed and travel dropped sharply and that hasn't changed as of now.
 So that's Fine Fragrance and Cosmetic Actives as well, right and also the away-from-home channels.
 So we're seeing that impact, and we are choosing to be – try to stay resilient, flexible, close to our customers as we possibly can be and always sort of trying to be cognizant of the safety of our employees and wellbeing as we go forward.

 China, regarding the China part of your question, Fine Fragrance is a very small part of the portfolio.
 I mean based on category demand, I mean less than 2% of total Fine.
-And although it was quite strong in Q1, I mean, lets see, China is opening up as well.
-Now Food Service in China was particularly challenged in Q1 and that’s obviously COVID.
+And although it was quite strong in Q1, I mean, let's see, China is opening up as well.
+Now Food Service in China was particularly challenged in Q1 and that's obviously COVID.
 And I think that answers your questions John.

 John Roberts